mui/material-ui/docs/data/base/components/slider/slider.md

 ### Value label

-The value label can be rendered over the thumb by using the optional `slots` prop with the `valueLabel` slot.
-The value label can either be:
+The value label can be rendered around the thumb by using the optional `slots` prop with the `valueLabel` slot.
+There are typically two use-cases of when the value label is shown:

 - Always shown by providing the `slots.valueLabel`.
 - Show only when it's hovered over the thumb (using CSS).